DT

 Advertisement

-In a message clearly intended for the US and Europe, Modi told Putin, “Even in the worst of times, India and Russia have maintained close ties.”
+Earlier, making his opening remarks at the bilateral, Modi, in a message clearly intended for the US and Europe, told Putin: “Even in the worst of times, India and Russia have maintained close ties.”
 This, he said, was due to the “depth of our special and privileged strategic partnership”.

 “Our ties not just help our people, but they are good for global stability, peace and growth,” Modi said.

-The US and Europe have been accusing India of funding the Russian aggression by buying crude oil from Russia.
-US President Donald Trump imposed 25 per cent punitive tariffs on India for buying Russian crude.
-India had pointed out at the ‘absurdity’ of the punitive tariffs and cited how China was the biggest buyer of Russian crude while Europe is the biggest buyer of Russian gas.
+US President Donald Trump imposed 25 per cent punitive tariffs on India for purchasing Russian crude.
+India had pointed out at the “absurdity” of the punitive tariffs and cited how China was the biggest buyer of Russian crude while Europe is the biggest buyer of Russian gas.
 Both don’t face punitive tariffs.

-After the stalled trade talks between India and the US, New Delhi faced a 25 per cent tariff and the additional 25 per cent punitive tariff makes it a total of 50 per cent duties on Indian goods being imported into the US.
+After the stalled trade talks between India and the US, New Delhi faced a 25 per cent tariff, the additional 25 per cent punitive tariff makes it a total of 50 per cent duties on Indian goods being imported into the US.

 Advertisement